UPDATE: We are opening Nov 21!

 For months now, we've been quietly rounding up the best chefs in the city to join us at Time Out Market Chicago, a culinary and cultural destination opening later this year in the heart of Fulton Market.
 The 50,000-square-foot space houses 18 kitchens, three bars and one drop-dead gorgeous rooftop terrace—all spread across three floors.
 Our mission is simple: Bring the pages of Time Out Chicago to life with the help of our favorite chefs, the ones who wow us again and again.
 (It's been a delicious undertaking, to say the least.)

-Seven more noteworthy chefs and restaurants join our lineup today, enticing guests with craveworthy eats from near and far.
-Abe Conlon (Fat Rice) will transport visitors to Portugal through hearty, rustic dishes; John Manion (El Che Steakhouse & Bar, La Sirena Clandestina) will share his passion for South American staples; Lost Larson will give us a damn good reason to get up in the morning, thanks to their delectable pastries; Dos Urban Cantina promises elevated Mexican favorites; Duck Inn Dogs offers the people of Chicago the hot dog they deserve; FARE will dish out healthy eats that are packed with flavor; and Funkenhausen will blend traditional German eats with flavors from the South.
+Six more noteworthy chefs and restaurants join our lineup today, enticing guests with craveworthy eats from near and far.
+Abe Conlon (Fat Rice) will transport visitors to Portugal through hearty, rustic dishes; John Manion (El Che Steakhouse & Bar, La Sirena Clandestina) will share his passion for South American staples; Lost Larson will give us a damn good reason to get up in the morning, thanks to their delectable pastries; Dos Urban Cantina promises elevated Mexican favorites; Duck Inn Dogs offers the people of Chicago the hot dog they deserve; and FARE will dish out healthy eats that are packed with flavor

 These amazing names will join our first chef lineup, which includes Brian Fisher, Bill Kim, Thai Dang, The Purple Pig, Split-Rail, Mini Mott, The Art of Pizza and Pretty Cool Ice Cream.
 Take a closer look at the latest additions to our culinary curation below, and follow @timeoutmarketchicago for more delicious announcements coming soon.